-- Buildings 20-30 years
+Buildings

-- Plant and machinery 5-20 years
+Plant and machinery

+Office equipment

-- Office equipment 3-7 years
+3-7 years

 The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at the end of each reporting period.

 Construction in progress represents buildings and plants, plant and machinery on which construction work has not been completed and which, upon completion, management intends to hold for production purposes.
 Construction in progress is carried at cost which includes development and construction expenditure incurred and interest and other direct costs attributable to the development less any accumulated impairment losses.
 On completion, construction in progress is transferred to appropriate categories of property, plant and equipment.